UPPMAX/naiss_file_transfer_course/docs/prereqs/README.md

     - Open the terminal you will use.
     - Test the following commands as they are.
 There will be some kind of error output.
         - If they are related to missing arguments you are OK.
-        - If they tell you the tool is not found it is not there, you need to install it):
+        - If they tell you the tool is not found it is not there, you need to install it:
     - ``scp``
     - ``sftp``
     - ``rsync``